-(7) Other Wildlife.
+- (7) Other Wildlife.
 Since all work would be done from barges floating in the river, there would be no significant adverse impacts to terrestrial wildlife.

-(8) Actions Taken to Minimize Impacts.
+A bald eagle nest is located approximately 630 feet downstream of Weir #3U, the most downstream weir location.
+No tree clearing is needed for construction activities, and all construction activities would be from floating barges in the water.
+Stone paving along the bank adjacent to and downstream of Weir #3U is planned to be conducted after the bald eagle nesting season (between 30 June and 15 December) to avoid any potential nesting bald eagles.
+No construction activities would be conducted within 660 feet of the bald eagle nest during the nesting season without receiving a disturbance permit from the U.S. Fish and Wildlife Service in accordance with the National Bald Eagle Management Guidelines. - (8) Actions Taken to Minimize Impacts.
 Construction of the bendway weirs will be carefully planned and executed.
 Contractors are required to maintain proper alignment of the weir structures.
 The fill material is clean limestone rock; thus, there will be minimal wash resulting from the placement of the stones.
 Contractors are also responsible for an approved environmental protection plan for the prevention/control of pollution and habitat disruption that may occur to the environment during construction.
+Construction activities would be from floating barges in the water avoiding the need for tree clearing.
+Stone paving along the bank adjacent to and downstream of Weir #3U is planned to be conducted after the bald eagle nesting season (between 30 June and 15 December) to avoid any potential nesting bald eagles.
+No construction activities would be conducted within 660 feet of the bald eagle nest during the nesting season without receiving a disturbance permit from the U.S. Fish and Wildlife Service in accordance with the National Bald Eagle Management Guidelines.